laneboysrc/hk310-expansion/hk310-info.rst

 The RF module firmware differs between HK300 and HK310 as well.

+P1.4 (Tx-Off?) goes to the amplifier chip in the NRF module.
+It has short pulses that repeat with about 200Hz.
+Speculation: this may be a kind of enable signal to the amplifier, turning it on only when the NRF chip actually sends packets to preserve power.

 SERIAL PORT
 ===============================================================================

 The serial port runs at **19200,N,8,1**.

+Data is only sent **to** the NRF module.
+The Tx line of the NRF module is connected to the microcontroller in the transmitter, but there is no data being sent at all.

 Data is sent to the NRF module in **packets of 15 bytes**.
 The first three bytes indicate the packet type.
 There are two packet types in use: